 If they were not carrying appropriate insurance coverage, filing a lawsuit may not fully compensate you for the injuries sustained because a person who isn’t carrying any or the right amount of insurance is unlikely to have enough assets to make it worth filing a suit.
 In many cases, victims hurt in hit-and-run accidents turn to their optional uninsured motorist coverage.

 If you carry this insurance coverage, it will cover your personal injuries up to the policy limit and is a supplement to your PIP coverages.
 Making a strong case with the insurance company about the severity of your injuries in a hit-and-run accident can be challenging.

-Request the Help of a Lawyer for Hit and Run Victims
+Request the Help of a Little Rock Hit and Run Accident Attorney

 Hiring the right lawyers to help you move forward after a hit and run accident can greatly reduce your stress and position you to recover maximum compensation.
-Our lawyers may be able to assist you in gathering evidence from area video cameras or hiring accident reconstruction experts to tell how the incident occurred if the at-fault party is found.
+Our Little Rock hit and run accident attorneys may be able to assist you in gathering evidence from area video cameras or hiring accident reconstruction experts to tell how the incident occurred if the at-fault party is found.